 - Hilarymas (St Knut's Day) (January 13): It's on this day that Christmas festivities officially come to a close.
 The occasion is typically marked with food and dancing.

-- Thorrablot Midwinter Feast (the Friday after January 19): This Icelandic holiday was a sacrificial midwinter feast to Pagan gods in past years, but now locals use the day to get together and enjoy Icelandic culinary delicacies, like rotten shark’s meat (hákarl) or boiled sheep’s head (svið).
+- Thorrablot Midwinter Feast (the Friday after January 19): While Iceland is technically a Nordic country, not Scandinavian, the country still has many close ties with its truly Scandinavian neighbors.
+This Icelandic holiday was a sacrificial midwinter feast to Pagan gods in past years, but now locals use the day to get together and enjoy Icelandic culinary delicacies, like rotten shark’s meat (hákarl) or boiled sheep’s head (svið).

 January Travel Tips